This post may contain affiliate links. Please read our privacy policy.

 Of all the recipes on My Baking Addiction, this Homemade Buttercream Frosting is definitely the recipe that I make the most in my kitchen.
 In fact, it’s probably the most requested recipe amongst family and friends – well, maybe the second most requested next to My Favorite Chocolate Chip Cookies.

-Whether I’m whipping up cupcakes, cake, or cookies, this Homemade Buttercream Frosting is the perfect way to top just about anything.
+Whether I’m whipping up cupcakes, layer cakes, or cookies, this Homemade Buttercream Frosting is the perfect way to top just about anything.
+As much as I love cream cheese frosting, this is the frosting recipe I keep coming back to time and time again.

 I can’t tell you how many times people have said, “I could eat this with a spoon!”
 And I’ve actually made this for my aunt’s co-worker to do just that.
 She would put a serving in a little bowl and snack on it while watching her favorite TV shows.